A Guide to Grand Canyon Rafting!

 Choose the trip type!

 Second, what type of adventure best fits you and your party?
 We offer three types of adventures, and one is bound to be the best for you!
 Our Classic Adventure is by far our most popular Grand Canyon rafting trip, as it offers the most variety of boat types and length options.
-Starting in 2020, we will have three boat options on our Classic Adventure: four oar rafts, one paddle raft and one dory.
+Our Classic Adventure has three craft options to choose from: four oar rafts, one paddle raft and one dory.
 For groups with mixed interest in paddling, this offers a great option as anyone interested in paddling can do so, and those wanting to sit back and enjoy the scenery while a guide rows has that option too.
+Note: while rare, water levels & other logistics may preclude us from having a dory on your Classic Adventure trip.
+If that’s the case, you will be informed ahead of time.

 The Classic Adventure is 14-16 days in length from beginning to end.
 If you require a shorter trip, you can hike out of our Classic Adventure, making it 6 or 7 days long, or you can hike in, making it a 9 or 10 day trip.